AshuJojo/expense-tracker/README.md

 3. You can add, edit, update or delete your expenses.
 4. You could add your income.
 5. This application persists your data in local storage and retrieve it when refresh the page.
+6. Implemented pagination for recent transactions components.
-6. It shows toast notifications for different scenarios.
+7. It shows toast notifications for different scenarios.
+8. Made UI responsive, so to looks good on different screen sizes.

 ## Tech Stack
 * HTML5